GMOD/Apollo/TestScript.md

 -- Annotation Info Editor: dbXRefs, Comments, GO IDs, PubMed IDs

-7.2) Also, use annotation in progress + feature from an evidence track to test: set as 3' end, set as 5' end, set both ends.
+13.2) Also, use annotation in progress + feature from an evidence track to test: set as 3' end, set as 5' end, set both ends.

-8) Check that the URL can be used for sharing work (on a different browser): bring up different browser window and paste the shared URL.
+14) Check that the URL can be used for sharing work (on a different browser): bring up different browser window and paste the shared URL.
 Check real-time update by dragging and dropping another exon to the model on the left (same strand); check that “non-canonical boundaries” warning sign appears as appropriate.
 Last, delete an exon, Redo/Undo to test.

-9) Test Export of User-created Annotations to Chado, GFF3, FASTA
+15) Test Export of User-created Annotations to Chado, GFF3, FASTA

-10) Combination tracks: test that arithmetic combination of quantitative tracks is possible by combining tracks using the menu option:
+16) Combination tracks: test that arithmetic combination of quantitative tracks is possible by combining tracks using the menu option:

 File / Add combination track

-### Test the “Sequences” screen (formerly Select tracks)

-11) Select one scaffold / group and check that you are able to export GFF3 and FASTA from the File / Export menu option.

-12) Check that you are able to query the entire genome using BLAT from this window using the Tools / Search sequence menu option.

-13) Check all filters, pagination, and number of results shown.

-14) Clicking on group name link should take you to the corresponding group track in the main window.

-15) Test all File Menu as in section 3.

-### Test the “Changes” screen (formerly Recent Changes)
+### Test the “Changes” screen (formerly “Recent Changes”)

-16) Check all filters, pagination, and number of results shown.
+17) Check all filters, pagination, and number of results shown.

-17) Clicking on group name link should take you to the corresponding group track in the main window.
+18) Clicking on group name link should take you to the corresponding group track in the main window.

-18) Test all File Menu as in section 3.
+19) Test all File Menu as in section 3.

 <!--
 ### Test Bulk-Update